 LYMA combines LED technology and Low-Level Laser (light) Therapy (LLLT) in one handheld device with an intent to stimulate the skin's cellular processes.
 LYMA operates at a 62.5 mW/cm2 power at a 620 nm and 808 nm wavelength, which penetrates not only the deepest layers of the skin, but also the fat and muscle tissue underneath.
 This means the energy has minimal absorption in the dermis where collagen and elastin cells are located, and has little to no impact on skin regeneration.

 LYMA also claims that their laser promotes collagen production, accelerates cell turnover, and enhances circulation, thereby promoting skin rejuvenation and reducing the appearance of fine lines and wrinkles.
 The only evidence of these claims being accurate is solely based on self-reported results by customers, which is often biased.
 Rather than conducting independent clinical studies to prove effectiveness, LYMA’s FDA-Clearance was based upon being substantially equivalent to the Trinity Wrinkle Remover and the Lightstim for Wrinkles.
-There is no known clinical evidence to date of cosmetic or health benefits from LLLT treatments that deliver at a wavelength of 808 nm, 620 nm, or both.
+According to current scientific research, there is no known clinical evidence supporting cosmetic or health benefits from LLLT treatments that deliver at a wavelength of 808 nm, 620 nm, or both.

 Other Drawbacks of The LYMA Laser